isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 (c) includes sand crackers, and any substance declared to be deemed an explosive by notification under section 10(1)(a) of the Arms and Explosives Act.

-The definition of "explosive precursors" us defined as any substance specified in the Second Schedule of the Arms and Explosive Act.
+The definition of "explosive precursors" is defined as any substance specified in the Second Schedule of the Arms and Explosives Act.

 ## Regulation of Imports and Exports Regulation

-PLRD also regulates the following items under Regulation of Imports and Exports Regulations:
+PRD also regulates the following items under Regulation of Imports and Exports Regulations:

 *Controlled Imports, Exports and Transhipment*